 Enter "the storm"

-In QAnon lore, Mr. Trump is secretly working with special counsel Robert Mueller to bring the deep state down, and the storm is a kind of Judgment Day to in which the evildoers are punished and the faithful are redeemed.
-Q has repeatedly suggested that the storm would hit in the very near future, and has even said certain people would be arrested at certain dates.
+In QAnon lore, President Trump was secretly working with special counsel Robert Mueller to bring the deep state down, and the storm is a kind of Judgment Day in which the evildoers are punished and the faithful are redeemed.
+Q has repeatedly suggested that the storm would hit in the very near future and has even said certain people would be arrested at certain dates.

 Bakers and breadcrumbs

 Q's posts tended to be either vague or totally incomprehensible, but QAnon believers have been more than happy to try and decipher them.
 At one point in 2019, for example, Q posted a photo of an unnamed island chain.
 Eager to divine the reasoning behind the post, QAnon adherents tried to "prove" that the photo must have been taken on Air Force One and thus that Q was traveling with the president.